michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 - Mortgage and home equity interests [Form 1098](https://www.irs.gov/pub/irs-pdf/f1098.pdf).
 If the borrowed amount exceeds 750K, please provide the ending principal balance if not on the form 1098 already (the beginning balance and loan starting date should be on the form).
 For mortgage loans with uneven payments, please provide the average balance by adding the outstanding balance of a debt on each month during the taxable year that the debt is secured by a qualified residence, and dividing the sum by the number of months during the taxable year that the residence is a qualified residence, per [Reg §1.163-10T](https://www.law.cornell.edu/cfr/text/26/1.163-10T).
 - [Closing document][closing doc] if you bought or refinanced your home in current year.
-- Real Estate Tax, most likely on [Form 1098](https://www.irs.gov/pub/irs-pdf/f1098.pdf) as well.
+- Real Estate Tax, if it is not on [Form 1098](https://www.irs.gov/pub/irs-pdf/f1098.pdf), you can get your county's tax payment history with amounts and dates paid.
+If you do not own the property for the full year, please upload the [closing document][closing doc] as there will be a county tax paid on closing.
 - Energy property based on manufacturer's certification document.
 - Personal Property Tax (car tax).
   - CA: The vehicle [license fee](https://lao.ca.gov/1998/061798_vlf_primer/061798_vlf.html) is deductible, use [this page](https://www.dmv.ca.gov/wasapp/FeeCalculatorWeb/vlfForm.do) to find the vehicle license fee.